MicrosoftDocs/OfficeDocs-SharePoint/migration/Box-to-OneDrive-and-SharePoint-migration-guide.md

 ## External permission Best Practices

-We’ve touched on Microsoft’s recommendation to not migrate external sharing permissions.
-However many organizations have a hard requirement to retain external permissions on their content.
-This sub-section overviews Microsoft’s best practices as follows:
+Microsoft’s recommendation is to not handle external sharing during the act of migration.
+Rather, assess existing external sharing content and then reshare post migration per the following guidelines:

-- Audit external permissions on the Box content source
+- Audit external permissions on the Box content source using the Collaborations report (generated through the Box Admin Console)
 - Determine whether that content is worthy to remain externally shared
-- If so, determine whether that content is suited for OneDrive or SharePoint based on the What content goes where above guidance
+- If you decide the content is to remain externally shared, determine whether that content is suited for OneDrive or SharePoint based on the What content goes where above guidance
-- - If OneDrive – reshare files externally with the appropriate external users after the migration
+- For **OneDrive**: reshare files externally with the appropriate external users after the migration
-- If SharePoint<br>
+- For **SharePoint**:<br>
-- Where possible, leverage the collaboration and security benefits of grouping external partner specific content per SharePoint Team site.
-Read more details in the business to business extranet solution article.  <br> If content cannot be grouped as such, then externally reshare on the file or folder level in the target SharePoint Team site.
+    Where possible, leverage the collaboration and security benefits of grouping external partner specific content in a dedicated SharePoint team site.
+Read more details in the business to business extranet solution article.<br>
+    If content cannot be grouped as such, then externally reshare on the file or folder level in the target SharePoint team site.